rprobinson/MediPi/MediPiPatient/README.md

     ACTION=="add", SUBSYSTEMS=="usb", ATTRS{idVendor}=="0c45", 	ATTRS{idProduct}=="7406", MODE="660", GROUP="plugdev"

     ```
-8. Refer the section `Instructions to update configuration files` to update the configurations files.
+8. Refer the section `Instructions to update configuration files` in this document above to update the configurations files.

 9. Build MediPi.jar using maven build.
-Execute `mvn clean install` from the root of MediPi repository.
+Navigate to MediPi/MediPiPatient in the cloned repository and execute `mvn clean install`

-10. Copy the `{medipi-repo-directory}/MediPi/target/MediPi.jar` file to /home/{user}/MediPi/ directory
+10. Copy the `{medipi-repo-directory}/MediPi/MediPiPatient/target/MediPi.jar` file to /home/{user}/MediPi/ directory

 11. Execute MediPi using: